 If Disney really has a bigger plan to use the virtual queue as a way of keeping guests distanced from each other and getting Disney World and Disneyland back open, they’ll need to add it to more parks than where it’s used now.

-Our guess is that the virtual queue will be used in all 4 Disney World theme parks (Magic Kingdom, Animal Kingdom, Epcot and Hollywood Studios) as well as Disneyland and California Adventure on the West coast.
+Eventually you could see the virtual queue be used in all 4 Disney World theme parks (Magic Kingdom, Animal Kingdom, Epcot and Hollywood Studios) as well as Disneyland and California Adventure on the West coast.

 What would be a little more challenging would be using boarding groups at the water parks since bringing your phone with you on a waterslide isn’t the best experience.
 The need for distancing in the water parks, however, is less since most rides have outdoor queues.

-We can see boarding groups becoming a staple of touring the parks and necessary to ride the attractions, with limited or no standby queues available for a while.
+We could see boarding groups becoming a staple of touring the parks at some point in the future.

 Before the closure, only Rise of the Resistance was using the virtual queue.
-Obviously, that would get expanded to other attractions, but how many and which ones will Disney include?
+Obviously, that could get expanded to other attractions, but how many and which ones will Disney include?

-Disney could go one of two ways here:
+If Disney decides to use the Virtual Queue more in the parks, it could go one of two ways here:

 - Only use boarding groups for the most popular rides, the ones that always have long wait times and long lines.